DNA is what all genetic information is made up of.

 It's stored in cell nuclei, and is a long chain of tightly wound-up coded instructions which cells unravel, read and use to make proteins.

-When cells want to make a specific protein, they read DNA in small chunks at a time, called a gene.
+When cells make a specific protein, they read DNA in small chunks at a time - each of these small chunks is called a gene.

-All this genetic information in us is called our GENOME!
+All of this genetic information in us is called our genome.

-DNA is also a polymer of many nucleotides- a group made of a phosphate group on a sugar attached to a nitrogenous base, linking into two strands to make the double helix.
+DNA is a polymer of many nucleotides - each consists of a phosphate group on a sugar, attached to a nitrogenous base, linking into two strands to make the double helix.

-There are 4 different bases, A, T, C, G, and they’re very specific about who they pair with:
+There are four different bases, A, T, C, G, and they’re very specific about what they pair with:

 Adenine with Thymine and Cytosine with Guanine

-Knowing about DNA means scientists can play around with it too, like taking a piece of DNA out of fruit cells!
+Knowing about DNA means scientists can play around with it too, such as taking a piece of DNA out of fruit cells!

 Let’s use a banana:

-1. Take a peeled banana and mush it
+1. Take a peeled banana and mash it.

 And voilà!
 You should see bits of DNA with bubbles in them where the banana and ethanol meet!